ibm-cloud-docs/vlans/upgrade-vlan.md

 1. Construct an order similar to a typical Premium VLAN, with the correct package and pricing.
 1. Remove the `location` and `routerId` properties that are required when you order a new Premium VLAN.
-1. Add the `id` property, and populate it with the `SoftLayer_Network_Vlan.id` value of the VLAN to upgrade.
+1. Add the `id` property, and populate it with the `SoftLayer_Network_Vlan.id` value of the Automatic VLAN to upgrade.

 ## Shortcut interface
 {: #vlan-shortcut-interface}

-Run the [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} operation against an existing VLAN by initializing the call with the `SoftLayer_Network_Vlan.id` value of the VLAN to upgrade.
-This locates the appropriate package and pricing information for the VLAN, and places the necessary order to perform the upgrade.
-Using this method, VLAN upgrade orders are placed only if your account qualifies for automatic order approval
-See the API documentation for [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} for more details.
+Run the [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} operation against an existing Automatic VLAN by initializing the call with the `SoftLayer_Network_Vlan.id` value of the VLAN to upgrade.
+This operation locates the appropriate package and pricing information for the VLAN, and places the necessary order to perform the upgrade.
+Using this method, VLAN upgrade orders are placed only if your account qualifies for automatic order approval.
+See [SoftLayer_Network_Vlan.upgrade](https://sldn.softlayer.com/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} in the API documentation for more details.

 ## What happens next
 {: #upgrade-vlan-what-happens-next}

-The VLAN is converted to a Premium VLAN shortly after a successful order is placed.
+The Automatic VLAN is converted to a Premium VLAN shortly after a successful order is placed.